danielkarnofel/C_DSA/README.md

 # C_DSA
 ## A data structures and algorithms library for C
 \
-This is a work in progress./
+This is a work in progress.
-test